 Ripasso is a red wine from the Valpolicella zone located north of Verona in the Veneto region of Italy.
 Ripasso is generally less well known than Valpolicella and Amarone wines, also from this area, even though it shares some features of both wines.

 The term “Ripasso” sounds like and in fact means “repassed.”
-That refers to its production process whereby regular, fermented Valpolicella (which is a blend of three regional native red grape varieties - Corvina, Rondinella and occasionally Molinara) is added to a cask containing the skins and lees left over from fermented Amarone wines.
+That refers to its production process whereby regular, fermented Valpolicella (which is a blend of three regional native red grape varieties - Corvina, Rondinella and occasionally Molinara) is added to a cask containing the skins and lees left over from recently fermented Amarone wines.
 The process of adding (or “repassing”) the lighter Valpolicella wine over the remainders of the “bigger” Amarone wine imparts additional color, texture and flavor to the Valpolicella wine.
 Also, it induces a second fermentation of the wine that increases the wine’s alcoholic content.